Newborn screening tests for your baby

 There are three parts to newborn screening:

 - Blood test.
 Most newborn screening is done with a blood test.
 A health care provider pricks your baby’s heel to get a few drops of blood.
-He collects the blood on a special paper and send sit to a lab within 1 day (24 hours) for testing.
+He collects the blood on a special paper and sends it to a lab within 1 day (24 hours) for testing.
 Your provider gets results for serious health conditions within 5 days and results for all conditions by 7 days.
 Following these timeframes is critical in case your baby has a disorder that needs to be identified and treated as early as possible.
 You can check with the hospital staff to make sure your baby’s sample was sent to the lab on time.

 - Hearing screening.
 For this test, your provider places a tiny, soft speaker in your baby’s ear to check how your baby responds to sound.
 Your baby gets this test before she leaves the hospital after birth.

-To find out more about the timeframes used for sending blood samples to lab and getting test results back, as your baby’s provider or the hospital staff.
+To find out more about the timeframes used for sending blood samples to lab and getting test results back, ask your baby’s provider or the hospital staff.
 Some states have websites with information about how well your hospital uses the timeframes.
 Check your state’s health department website to see if this information is available about your hospital.

 What if newborn screening results aren’t normal?